OpenNebula/docs/source/configuration_guide/web_interfaces_configuration/sunstone_configuration.rst

 .. _fireedge_sunstone:

-Fireedge and Sunstone
+FireEdge and Sunstone
 ================================================================================

-:ref:`Fireedge <fireedge_configuration>` provides the following extra functionality to Sunstone:
+:ref:`FireEdge <fireedge_configuration>` provides the following extra functionality to Sunstone:

 - :ref:`Remote access your VM <remote_access_sunstone>` using Guacamole and/or VMRC (`VMware Remote Console`).

 - :ref:`Resource state autorefresh <autorefresh>`, VMs and host states are refreshed automatically.

-Fireedge uses `Apache Guacamole <guacamole.apache.org>`_, a free and open source web application which lets you access your dashboard from anywhere using a modern web browser.
+FireEdge uses `Apache Guacamole <guacamole.apache.org>`_, a free and open source web application which lets you access your dashboard from anywhere using a modern web browser.
 It is a **clientless remote desktop gateway** which only requires Guacamole installed on a server and a web browser supporting HTML5.